mstksg/inCode/copy/entries/monad-plus-3.md

 Our Approach
 ------------

-So, armed with what we learned in part 2, let's formulate a general plan for finding all solutions in `n` moves.
-In the List monad, we like to to think of things as "journeys" or stories: subject your value to a long and arduous journey, specifying at every step of the way what choices it has to continue.
+So, armed with what we learned in [Part 2][], let's formulate a general plan for finding all solutions in `n` moves.

+Now, in the List monad, we can think of things as "journeys" or stories: subject your value to a long and arduous journey, specifying at every step of the way what choices it has to continue.
 Then specify where journeys fail and end.
 At the end of it all, the result is a list of the finishing values of all trails that have completed the journey.

 With the List monad, we say "Here is the description of *a* (single) journey.
 What journeys following this description succeed?"

-So what could this journey be?
-Well, we see this journey as the accumulation of moves to a plan?
+So what could this journey be for us?
+Well, we think of a journey in this situation as the accumulation of moves to a plan.
 We start out with a blank plan ("Do nothing").
 The next step, we add one move to our plan ("Just move the fox", for example).
 Then the next step, we add another move ("First move the fox, then move the farmer").

 1. Start with a blank plan; a tabula rasa.
 2. Add a legal and safe move to it.